NabilSNaS/DaST/README.md

 ```python
 python resnet50_cifar10_train.py
 ```
-This will generate a path as resnet_50_cifar10.pth in the pretrained folder.This model will be used for baseline adversarial attack evaluations.
+This will generate a path as resnet_50_cifar10.pth in the pretrained folder.
+This model will be used for baseline adversarial attack evaluations.
-3. Generate the adversarial attacks by white-box attacks and transfer them to the attacked model.

-Once the substitute model is obtained, generate adversarial examples and evaluate their performance in non-targeted attacks:
+3. Once the substitute model is obtained, generate adversarial examples and evaluate their performance in non-targeted attacks
 ```python
 python eval_resnet.py --mode=dast --adv=FGSM --cuda
 ```